Glossary for Towing and Vehicle Weight Terms

 Additional resource: 49 CFR 571 - FEDERAL MOTOR VEHICLE SAFETY STANDARDS (Title 49 Transportation, Part 571)

-A Note About Curb Weight—When the only option is to use the manufacturer's published curb weight, it is important to provide, as accurately as possible, the additional weight of the expected cargo and passengers, and, if desired, select the fifth wheel hitch option on the app when a hitch is not installed or the hitch weight is unknown.
+A Note About Curb Weight—When the only option is to use the manufacturer's published curb weight, it is important to provide, as accurately as possible, the additional weight of the expected cargo and passengers, and, if desired, select the fifth wheel hitch option on the app when a hitch is not installed or the fifth wheel hitch weight is unknown.

 Trailer Weight Rating (TWR)—TWR is the rated value for the maximum allowable weight of a loaded trailer for a specific tow-vehicle model and hitch type, as determined by the tow-vehicle manufacturer.
 A specific tow-vehicle may have multiple TWRs for weight carrying hitch, weight distributing hitch, fifth wheel hitch and/or gooseneck hitch.
 A tow-vehicle may also have a TWR for an unbraked trailer.
 (SAE J2807 definition)

 TWR is also known as Maximum Loaded Trailer Weight or Max Trailer Weight Rating or Max Towing or Max Towing Capacity.
+Some late-model vehicles may have a “Trailering Information” label providing the TWR.

 Some manufacturers will derate the towing capacity below the available payload (GVWR) and GCWR calculations.
 Additionally, the TWR may be a derated rating to prevent the rear gross axle weight rating (Rr.
 GAWR) from being exceeded on select vehicles.